Erika Piancastelli: Team Italy

 Piancastelli competed at the Tokyo Games for Team Italy.
 She had two hits and drove in a run for the team that ended up placing sixth at the games.
 Piancastelli followed in the footsteps of her mother Loredana Auletta, who competed in 2000 for Italy softball.

 Athletes Unlimited

 On January 29, 2025, Piancastelli was drafted twenty-ninth overall by the Volts in the inaugural Athletes Unlimited Softball League draft.

+El Águila de Veracruz

+Piancastelli signed with El Águila de Veracruz of the Mexican Softball League ahead of the 2026 season.